evendoom/jammers/README.md

 The main colours on the app are black, white and purple.
 I opted for dark colours, as these are less distracting to the user.

 The main font on the website is 'Noto Sans JP', with a fallback on Sans Serif.
-'Noto Sans JP' is an atractive, easy to read font.
+'Noto Sans JP' is an attractive, easy to read font.

 ### 2.1 Main page